Uzair-A123/uzair-repo/README.md

 # uzair-repo
-this is my first git repo
+this is my first git repo.UZAIR AHMAD